-1.5 Security Threat Response Assessment
+1.6 Security Threat Response Assessment

-Depending on the incident, there may be security or criminal elements to be assessed.
-The EOM, in conjunction with Corporate Security, will initiate a security threat assessment, as required.
+An incident may require security or criminal elements be assessed.
+The IC or ECM, in conjunction with Corporate Security Technical Specialists within the ITRT or the ECC, will initiate a Security Threat Assessment, as required.

-1.6 Corporate Incident Classification
+1.7 Corporate Incident Classification

-Pembina's Operating Management System (OMS) Standard 1.1, Hazard Identification and Risk Assessment outlines requirements, considerations and processes to systematically identify and evaluate the collective hazards and/or potential hazards and risks associated with Pembina's Programs that can affect the safety and security of personnel or the public, the safety and security of the pipeline, protection of property and environment, or ongoing and reliable operation of Pembina's owned and operated assets.
+Pembina's OMS Standard 1.1, Hazard Identification and Risk Assessment outlines requirements, considerations, and processes to systematically identify and evaluate the hazards and risks associated with Pembina's operations.